Two people critical after crash in Rotorua CBD

-Two people are believed to be in critical condition and another in a serious condition after a crash on Pukuatua St in Rotorua tonight.
+Two people are believed to be in critical condition and two others in moderate condition after a crash on Pukuatua St in Rotorua tonight.

 Police were called to a two-car crash on Pukuatua St, between Whakatau St and Tarewa Rd, outside Trade Central at 5.55pm.

-A police media spokeswoman said one person appeared to be trapped.
+A police media spokeswoman said initial reports suggested one person was trapped.

 The serious crash team is on the way.

-Two people are believed to be critical and one in serious condition.
+Two people are believed to be critical and two more in moderate conditions.

+The road is blocked and the police spokeswoman said the road was expected to be closed for some time while the serious crash unit investigated.

 Meanwhile, one person is trapped after a four-car pileup on a busy Christchurch road.